shivangKheradiya/E3D_CSharp_Addin/README.md

 This example demonstrates several **filter types** and their combinations to perform efficient, object-oriented database queries in E3D.

 ### [🔹 E3DAddIn_10](./E3DAddIn/E3DAddIn_10/README.md)

+This example focuses on **bidirectional communication between the PML Command-Line System and C#** using the `Aveva.Core.Utilities.dll` library.

+It demonstrates how to **send commands from C# to PML** and how to **retrieve global PML variables back into C#**, enabling a seamless data bridge between the two environments.

 ### [🔹 E3DAddIn_11](./E3DAddIn/E3DAddIn_11/README.md)